daniel570/terraform-k8s-nginx/README.md

 # Begin with creating the infrastructure and clusters.
 teraform apply

-# After processes are completed, we would like to begin with creating our nginx deployments.
+# After processes are completed, we will begin with creating our nginx deployments.

 vim nginx.sh